 Phineus and Ferb

-Phineus and Ferb are our two newest rescues.
-They are 2 ½ year old Oberhasli goat brothers that were adopted from a meat company owner who no longer wanted them.
+Phineus and Ferb are three year old Oberhasli goat brothers that were adopted from a meat company owner who no longer wanted them.
 They are very sweet boys who love to graze fresh grass and are very friendly.
-And, they are also available for adoption!
-If you are interested, please contact us here
+They have recently been adopted out by a very kind gentleman in Sonoma.
+They have 5 acres to roam, livestock guardian dogs who protect them, and 20 other goat friends in their herd!
+They’re safe, happy, and loving life.

 Tucker and Isaac "The Yoga Boys"